ScottishCovidResponse/Covid19_EERAModel/README.md

 ```
 $ ./scripts/RunRegressionTests 4 9
 ```
+The default option uses local data to perform the run.
+The addition of a "-d" flag will switch the regression test to use the data pipeline locally stored test data instead.

 **Note:** The regression tests are an aid to refactoring with confidence: they should not be considered confirmation of the code's correctness.
 The reference outputs are updated periodically based on changes in the core model logic.